MarkJohnstoneGitHub/VBA-IDictionary/README.md

 Finally have resolved issues with a creating a SafeArray descriptor for managed Integer Array and currently designinging a class for a for it.
 Version 2.1 should be completed ASAP (couple of weeks) after polishing the code and testing and implemented, if indeed improves performance.

 Testing of reading a Integer Array verses a Variant containing an Integer array is about three times quicker.
-Overall the encoding case sensitive string keys hopefully expecting around at least 5-10% improvement when implemented.
+Overall the encoding case sensitive string keys from initial testing using a managed Integer Array displays apoproximately 3.5% performance improvement.